-Company profile videos or also known as “About Us” videos are one of the most common corporate videos.
-They are usually displayed on a companies website and featured on the homepage, about us page and sometimes the contact us page.
+Company profile videos or also known as "about us" videos are one of the most common types of corporate videos.
+They are usually displayed on a companies website and featured on the homepage or about us page

-You’ve probably seen many videos such as this on a website and they can range in content and presentation.
-The main focus is to inform, but that doesn’t mean they can’t be entertaining.
+You've probably seen many videos such as this on a website and they can range in content and presentation.
+The main focus is to inform or sell, but that doesn't mean they can't be entertaining.

-Web sites with company profile videos have visitors that stay longer on their page and have a higher conversion rate.
-The reason for this is because visitors can quickly learn what you are about and if your products or services are something they need/want.
+Websites with company profile videos have visitors that stay longer on their page and have a higher conversion rate.
+The reason for this is because visitors can quickly learn what you are about and if your products or services is a good fit for them.

-These videos work best when they are between 1 min- 3 mins because most internet users attention spans aren’t very long.
-It is always best to include some sort of call to action at the end of the video to drive the viewer to another page, like a product or service page.
+These videos work best when they are between 1 min- 3 mins because data shows that viewers prefer short videos over longer ones.
+It is always best to include some sort of call to action at the end of the video to drive the viewer to contact your company or brand.

-We have created many successful company profile videos for companies such as Sandler Training, Intrex Aerospace, and Wonderland Brewing.
+We have created many successful company profile videos for companies such as Sandler Training, Intrex Aerospace, Xero Shoes, NIST and many more.

 Another use for an interview is to include an expert or review based on your product or philosophy.
-This can help expand brand and company awareness or boost your credibility from an outside source not employed by your company.
+This can help expand your brand and company awareness or even boost your credibility from an outside source that's not employed by your company.

 What is a customer support video and why would you need one?
 You may be asking yourself this question as you read this, but let us explain what they are and how they can help your business.

-Customer support videos come in many different flavors such as tutorials, troubleshooting. and even product demonstrations.
-The main reason for these videos is to help your clients and customers solve a problem, or answer a question without the need to contact you.
+Customer support videos come in many different flavors such as tutorials, troubleshooting, and even product demonstrations.
+The main reason for these videos is to help your clients and customers solve a problem or answer a question without having to call or email you.

 I'm sure you are flooded with questions from clients about your product and services.
 Perhaps they need detailed instructions on how to use or fix you a product, and like we've said before, most people learn much easier visually.

-Live streaming has picked up a lot of steam over the past few years with Youtube and Facebook now offering their users the ability to go “live”.
+Live streaming has become popular over the past few years with Youtube and Facebook now offering their users the ability to go "live".
 Of course, there are still many sites such as Ustream ( where we streamed our web series Head Trauma) offering the ability to share your event or class to the world with the push of the button.

-Live streaming isn’t something every company needs, but it does have value to a certain few.
-Perhaps you have a conference not all employees can attend because let’s face it, that would cost you a pretty penny.
+Live streaming isn't something every company needs, but it does have value to those that need it.
+Perhaps you have a conference not all your employees can attend because let's face it, that would cost you a pretty penny.
 Giving them the chance to catch the conference live is a much cheaper route.

 Have you seen a Ted Talk?
 Having the ability to reach people to share your expertise or ideas can help expand your awareness and spread your knowledge in a way that wasn't affordable a decade ago.